sam-goodwin/eventual/docs/getting-started/2-aws-cdk.md

 import { Service } from "@eventual/aws-cdk";
 ```

-Then, instantiate the `Service` within a Stack and point it at the file containing your application code.
+Then, instantiate the `Service` within a Stack and point it at the file containing your business logic.

 ```ts
 class MyStack extends Stack {